yikai82/course_note_DSI_AI_ML/how_to_Git-02-guide.md

 git branch -vv

 ```
-### I totally lost here so... 🚧 🚧 🚧
+### I am totally lost here so... 🚧 🚧 🚧

 ---

-## 6. Situation Room 🚨
+## Situation Room 🚨

-### Situation 1: You have a repo on GitHub and a local folder.
-You made a mistake, and now the local folder and the repo on GitHub are no longer in sync because of the conflict.
-You want to preserve the repo one on GitHub
+### Situation 1: You mess around a local folder that is tracked by git on GitHub and you desperately want to reset every thing on your local machine.
+For example, You have a repo on GitHub that is synced with a local folder.
+You made a mistake, and now the local folder and the repo on GitHub are no longer in sync because of a conflict.
+You want to preserve the repo that is on GitHub.

 Possible triggers:
 (1) Delete a folder (containing files) on a GitHub repo, and you modified the same file in the local.
 Now, the GitHub repo it is gone, the local repo says you need to commit and push a change, which you have no place to push.